sushilpandeyy/HackSRM4.0/README.md

 ![Screenshot (91)](https://github.com/sushilpandeyy/HackSRM4.0/assets/116885079/51e6fc11-ce0d-4a56-b46b-8d0843d02e06)

-With DISSTRACT, you can say goodbye to distractions and hello to maximum productivity.
+With DISS-TRACT, you can say goodbye to distractions and hello to maximum productivity.